eduNEXT/tvm/docs/source/index.rst

 Releases
 ---------

 The Releases are listed on the `Github release page <https://github.com/eduNEXT/tvm/releases>`_.
-And all notable changes to this project are documented in the `CHANGELOG <https://github.com/eduNEXT/tvm/blob/main/CHANGELOG.md>`_ file.
+All notable changes to this project are documented in the `CHANGELOG <https://github.com/eduNEXT/tvm/blob/main/CHANGELOG.md>`_ file.

 Source code
 -----------